gnss-sdr/geniuss-place/_design-forces/02-availability.md

 The test measurement system must be configured to record the time at which signals are removed from the receiver ($$ t_1 $$) and the time at which signals are reapplied to the receiver ($$ t_2 $$).
 All navigation data produced by the receiver should be recorded for subsequent data analysis.
 Each REAQ sample is computed as the time interval beginning at $$ t_2 $$ and ending with the first valid navigation data point derived from live or simulated satellite signals which is within the accuracy limits specified for the targeted signal(s).

-A total of at least 50 valid REAQ samples should be produced for use in data analysis.
+A total of at least 50 valid REAQ samples should be produced for use in data analysis[^ION101].

 Reacquisition Time test results should be reported as: